 With this hearing now behind us, yet another major hurdle has been overcome in our quest to establish Naturist Legacy Park as a permanent refuge for social nudism!
 We are grateful to the RM of Brokenhead's Reeve, Council, Planning Board, and Development Officer for the fair treatment and courtesy that they have extended to us.

 Anyone who has questions or comments about the Conditional Use Order that has now been granted can contact us....

-SOURCE: This article (slightly abridged) is from the non-members edition of the March 9, 2011 Naturist Legacy News Update.
+SOURCE: This article (slightly abridged) was published in both the members and non-members editions of the March 9, 2011 Naturist Legacy News Update.
 I am the author.
 Check out the 2011 Photo Galleries to see what was accomplished during this ambitious year of construction and development at Naturist Legacy Park.